 “GCP has worked for us the way it is meant to work, and we’re very happy with it,” Pearson says.
 Now that they’re not bogged down with maintenance tasks, FlowPlay’s internal staff is able to devote more time to internal projects such as new features and new games.
 Since migrating to the cloud, FlowPlay has launched an additional game and are working on multiple products for future launch.
 “Working with SADA’s Technical Account Managers, we’re looking forward to using more of GCP’s features to extend our abilities and offerings.”

 “FlowPlay doesn’t just create captivating games, we create virtual worlds where millions of global players reside on a daily basis,” says Derrick Morton, CEO of FlowPlay.
-“When we migrated to GCP, SADA’s TAM services allowed FlowPlay to focus on creating more immersive gaming experiences, while SADA focused on the important factors that keep our gameplay smooth and uninterrupted from downtime or data loss, while providing success metrics to ensure FlowPlay’s ROI.”
+“When we migrated to GCP, SADA’s technical expertise allowed FlowPlay to focus on creating more immersive gaming experiences, while SADA focused on the important factors that keep our gameplay smooth and uninterrupted from downtime or data loss, while providing success metrics to ensure FlowPlay’s ROI.”